£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Michelin Lithion 2 folding tyres, hailing from France and in production during the 2000s.
-Made from rubber/kevlar and weighing in at 512 grams (the weight and price displayed are for a pair of tyres).
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Pariba Formula tyre, hailing from The Netherlands and in production during the 1970s (yet still new & unused after all this time!).
+Made from rubber and weighing in at 255 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO